Standardized education is not the bogeyman it is often made out to be.

 So what I am talking about is having those demands not exceed some threshold point that transforms them from being merely a proportionally tiny factor in the overall system into being an urgent toxic hazard that could damage the learning process.

-I am going to designate these demands as “imposed authority.”
+I am going to designate all of these demands as “imposed authority.”

 I am choosing this phrase because I want to be clear that authority per se is not the toxin.